-Crossfire (watch the trailer above) was broadcast on BBC One on the 20th, 21st and 22nd September.
+Crossfire (watch the trailer above) was broadcast on BBC One on the 20th, 21st and 22nd September 2022.

 More details about Platform Seven here.

-Her previous novel was Black Water, published by Faber & Faber UK and Farrar Straus & Giroux in the US, where it was nominated as one of the New York Times Book Review Top 100 Notable Books of 2016.
+Her eighth novel was Black Water, published by Faber & Faber UK and Farrar Straus & Giroux in the US, where it was nominated as one of the New York Times Book Review Top 100 Notable Books of 2016.

-apple tree yardThe book prior to that was the number one bestseller Apple Tree Yard.
+apple tree yardHer most well-known book is the number one bestseller Apple Tree Yard.
 First published in 2013, it has sold over half a million copies in the UK alone and has been translated in thirty territories worldwide.
 A four-part TV adaptation with Emily Watson in the lead role was broadcast on Sunday nights on BBC1 in January 2017.
 It received widespread critical acclaim and consolidated viewing figures of 7million per episode, making it the most-viewed new BBC drama since The Night Manager.
 ‘As with the bestselling novel by Louise Doughty on which it’s based, once you start this, you can’t stop.’
 The Times

 Doughty’s sixth novel, Whatever You Love, was shortlisted for the Costa Novel Award and longlisted for the Orange Prize for Fiction.
 She has also won awards for radio drama and short stories, along with publishing one work of non-fiction, A Novel in a Year, based on her popular newspaper column.
 She is a critic and cultural commentator for UK and international newspapers and broadcasts regularly for the BBC and has been the judge for many prizes and awards including the Man Booker Prize and the Costa Novel Award.
 She lives in London.